Société de l'assurance automobile du Québec

 • a red reflector or red reflective material on both sides of the footboard, as far to the rear as possible

-Using a non-motorized scooter at night
+Using a non-motorized foot scooter at night

-If you are wearing reflective clothing or an accessory with reflective material that is easily visible to other road users, you are exempted from the above obligation.
+However, if you are wearing reflective clothing or an accessory with reflective material that is easily visible to other road users, you are exempted from the above obligation.

 Penalties and fines